 In the 1840s, many Latvians in Vidzeme Region converted to Orthodox Christianity.
-They received new, Orthodox names.
+They received new Orthodox names.
 How to identify your converted ancestor?
+What were the new orthodox names of the converted Lutherans?

 When I first learned that my great-grandfather’s name was Aleksandrs, and his sisters were called Olga and Tatjana, I was truly surprised.
 Were they Russian?
 But the truth is that they were descendants of those many Latvians in Vidzeme Region, who converted to Orthodox Christianity in the 1840s.
 The reason was the mistaken belief that they would receive lands in Russia.
 You can read more about it here.